Re:Zero: Web novel

 The Re:Zero web novel was initially serialized by Tappei Nagatsuki (writing under the username "Gray Cat" (鼠色猫, Nezumi-iro Neko)) on the user-generated content site Shōsetsuka ni Narō from April 20, 2012, onwards.
-As of June 2, 2024, eight story arcs have been completed and five "EX" side stories have been published, with the ninth arc in progress.
-In total the webnovel has 609 chapters available.
+As of May 25, 2026, nine story arcs have been completed and six "EX" side stories have been published, with the tenth arc in progress.
+In total the webnovel has 782 chapters available.